void

 Background

 Pausdorf is said to have been a village where the engineering soldiers went for wine.
-The only identified Pausdorf is however in Bavaria so this is probably a mix-up with Parndorf (hu.
+However, the only identified Pausdorf is in Bavaria, so this is probably a mix-up with Parndorf (Hun.
 Pándorfalu), a town between Bruck an der Leitha and Neusiedler See.
-The town was at the time predominantly Croatian and was no typical wine village, so it's not entirely obvious.
+At the time, the town was predominantly Croatian and was not a typical wine village, so the hypothesis is not watertight.

-Podersdorf is on the other hand a wine village and is phonetically more similar to Pausdorf but weighing against this hypothesis is that is is much further from Királyhida than Parndorf is.
+On the other hand, Podersdorf is a wine village and is phonetically more similar to Pausdorf, but weighing against this hypothesis is the fact that it is much further from Királyhida than Parndorf.

 Military

-In accordance with the recruitment districts infantrymen from Parndorf were usually assigned to Infanterieregiment Nr.
+Per the recruitment districts, infantrymen from Parndorf were usually assigned to Infanterieregiment Nr.
 76 (Sopron) or Honvédinfanterieregiment Nr.
 18 (Sopron).

 Quote(s) from the novel